 If you want to talk to someone about how you're feeling, or what you're experiencing, you can contact any of the places listed below.

-If you feel your life is at risk right now, call 999 or head to A&E.
+If you feel your life is at risk right now, call 999 or head to the Emergency Department.

 If you live in Portsmouth, the Mental Health Hub can support you with help and advice.
 They are open Monday to Friday, 8am to 6pm and available by phone on 0300 123 6621.